-"Site planning" and/or "site development standards" means the land use standards described in Section 17.22.080, "Development and site planning standards," and/or site planning standards identified for individual overlay zones in this title.
+"Site planning" and/or "site development standards" means the land use standards described in Section 17.22.080, "Site planning standards," and/or site planning standards identified for individual overlay zones in this title.

 "Slaughtering" means the industrial process of butchering animals and dressing and preparing the products of their carcasses for food or other purposes.